What is cotton?

 There are how many commercially grown species of

 What are the four species?

 A: Gossypium hirsutum, Gossypium barbadense, Gossypium arboretum, and Gossypium herbaceum.

-While cotton fibers occur naturally in colors of white,
+While cotton fibers occur naturally in

 brown, pink and green, fears of contaminating the genetics of white cotton

 have led many cotton-growing locations to do what?